-It’s hard to convince most people who love working out that they will get better results by taking a planned break from training.
+It’s hard to convince most athletes who love working out that they will get better results by taking a planned break away from training.
 Taking strategic breaks from intense weight training will actually enhance muscle gains overall.
 The big question is when to take a break?

 The Max-OT Training Program clearly spells out taking a week off from training every 8 to 10 weeks.
-This break is absolutely necessary for both physical and mental recuperation.
-You’ll find that after this week-long break you’ll come back stronger and with newfound motivation.
+This break is essential for both physical and mental recuperation.
+You’ll find that after this week-long break you’ll come back stronger, healthier, and with newfound motivation.

 Either way, I’m sure you’re starting to see my point.
 Select a time that will be advantageous to you and your goals.
 Strategic, thoughtful planning for your layoff from training will ensure that illness or injury does not force you to take a layoff at a later time when you don’t want to.